Azure/ALZ-Bicep/infra-as-code/bicep/modules/hub-network/README.md

 Output | Type | Example
 ------ | ---- | --------
+outAzureFirewallPrivateIP | string | 192.168.100.1
+outAzureFirewallName | string | MyAzureFirewall

 ## Deployment

-In this example, the custom roles will be deployed to the `alz` management group (the intermediate root management group).
+In this example, the hub resources will be deployed to the resource group specified.

-Input parameter file `custom-role-definitions.parameters.example.json` defines the assignable scope for the roles.
-In this case, it will be the same management group (i.e. `alz`) as the one specified for the deployment operation.
+We will take the default values and not pass any parameters.

 > For the below examples we assume you have downloaded or cloned the Git repo as-is and are in the root of the repository as your selected directory in your terminal of choice.